Angela Brady: Life and career

 Brady was born in Dublin and educated at Technological University Dublin's School of Architecture and received a post-graduate scholarship at Kunstakademiet in Copenhagen.
 This was followed by a short period working with Arthur Erickson in Toronto, Canada.

-She qualified as an architect in 1984 and briefly worked for GMW Architects, Lewis & Hickey Architetcs and Shepheard Epstein Hunter Architects.
+She qualified as an architect in 1984 and briefly worked for GMW Architects, Lewis & Hickey Architects and Shepheard Epstein Hunter Architects.
 In 1987 she co-founded Brady Mallalieu Architects with Robin Mallalieu in London.

 She is a TV personality in Ireland and the UK, co writing and co presenting with Dr Sandra O'Connell "Designing Ireland" a 6 part landmark TV series broadcast on RTÉ 1, "Building the Dream" on ITV and "The Home Show" a 6 part series on Channel 4.
 "Showing the public what architects do is a great opportunity, and TV is the best medium for doing that", she has explained.
 Designing Ireland showing on Amazon Prime TV 2019/2020.

 Brady has been active in the RIBA and RIAI for many years.
 In 2000 she was a founder of the RIBA 'Architects for Change' group, which campaigns for greater involvement in architecture by women and ethnic minorities.
 She was elected president of RIBA in 2011, the first non British person and the second woman to hold the position.
 As Brady has said, "One of the reasons I got voted in was because I was the only person pushing diversity in our profession.
 We're only 18% women and I'd love it if we could push it to 40%".
 Brady immediately set up a task force to report on how the government could improve the way it awards public sector contracts.
 She also planned to improve engagement with politicians and to make the RIBA headquarters a 'cooler' place, including plans to open a new office in East London.

 National Life Stories conducted an oral history interview (C467/107) with Angela Brady in 2013–14 for its Architects Lives' collection held by the British Library.